LiveAQuietLife/obsidian-hold-course/README.md

 ---

+## Today Strip

+The Overview opens with a strip summarizing what needs attention right now, drawn from assignments across every class in the active semester.

+**Overdue:** Any assignment past its due date and not marked done, oldest first.
+This column only appears when something is actually overdue — no overdue work, no column.

+**Due Today:** Assignments due today.

+**Coming Up:** The next several assignments due after today, soonest first.

+Click any item in the strip to jump straight to its detail screen.

+---

 ## Semesters

 The semester dropdown at the top of the Overview lets you switch between semesters or create a new one.
 Only one semester is active at a time, but your data from previous semesters stays in place.